Frances Mack -- Orangeburg

+Public viewing will be held from 2 to 7 p.m.
+Tuesday, Oct.
+13, at the funeral home.

-The family requests that you do not visit the residence; however, condolences may be expressed via telephone to her daughter, Brenda Jones, at 803-290-7648, or Simmons Funeral Home and Crematory of Orangeburg.
+The family requests that you do not visit the residence; however, condolences may be expressed via telephone to her daughter, Brenda Jones, at 803-290-7648 or Simmons Funeral Home and Crematory, Orangeburg.

 Please adhere to all COVID-19 precautions.